 Deep and Surface learning It is important to clarify what they are not.
 Although learners may be classified as “deep” or “surface”, they are not attributes of individuals: one person may use both approaches at different times, although she or he may have a preference for one or the other.
 They correlate fairly closely with motivation: “deep” with intrinsic motivation and “surface” with extrinsic, but they are not necessarily the same thing.
-Either approach can be adopted by a person with either motivation.
 There is a third form, known as the “Achieving” or strategic approach, which can be summarised as a very well-organised form of Surface approach, and in which the motivation is to get good marks.
 Time to 'fess up: I was that strategic learner.
 I suspect that one unintended consequence of efforts to retain "academic respectability" on some professional courses—most clearly through an obsession with correct referencing—is to turn the course experience into a game, and promote strategic learning to the detriment of effective learning for practice. (based on Ramsden, 1988)